Skip to main content

 • Close: the last price traded when the period ended

 Think of each candle as a round in a boxing match.
 The open is where the round starts.
-The high is the furthest the buyers pushed.
-The low is the furthest the sellers pushed.
-And the close is who was winning when the bell rang.
-A candle doesn't tell you what happened tick by tick inside the period.
-It tells you the result: who started, who pushed hardest in each direction, and who finished on top.
+The high is the furthest buyers pushed.
+The low is the furthest sellers pushed.
+The close is who was winning when the bell rang.

-The open and close show you who won.
-If the close is above the open, buyers were in control when the period ended.
+If the close is above the open, buyers won.
 If it's below, sellers won.
+In 'What Is a Market?'
+(Lesson 1), you learned that price represents the last agreed-upon value between buyer and seller.
+Each candle's close is that agreement, updated at the end of every period.
 The high and low show you how far each side swung before losing ground.

 Comparison of line, bar, and candlestick chart types showing the same ES price data